eugene-afk/win-media-box/README.md

 ## Notes and features
 * **Windows API**.
 Used by app for various interactions like send keys, shortcuts and power control.
 * **IP-TV**.
 To use this module you need pre-installed ip-tv player ([for example](https://borpas.info/iptvplayer)).
 Application just control open, close and can resize player, nothing special.
+Also available experimental option to use vlc library for playing iptv.
 * **Radio**.
 For work with radio streams I used WPF MediaElement component.
 * **Local media**.
 For now Local Storage module works only with files in video formats.
 I prefer to use as default player pre-installed in Windows (it's used in app by default).
 For this case you may need some extra configs for this player like enable always fullscreen.
+Also available experimental option to use vlc library for playing video content.
 * **WEB resources integration**.
 For YouTube and Twitch integration I decided to use embed players with WPF WebView component.
 * **Customization**.
 User can customize appearance of app by edditing some settings in config json files and image files (like background of main screen, cards color, etc.)
 * **Content management**.
 This part is not very easy to use, for now all management of content can be done by edditing json config files.